analyticbastard/xicotrader/README.md

 [![Deps](https://versions.deps.co/analyticbastard/xicotrader/status.svg)](https://versions.deps.co/analyticbastard/xicotrader)
 [![codecov](https://codecov.io/gh/analyticbastard/xicotrader/branch/master/graph/badge.svg)](https://codecov.io/gh/analyticbastard/xicotrader)

-Automatically trade cryoptocurrency, an academic example
+Automatically trade cryoptocurrency: a growing ex-academic example.

+## Current state

-The software consists of a automatic trading client, and a simulator that mocks a data and order service.
+The software currently consists of a automatic trading client, and a simulator that mocks a data and order service.

+The system loads the strategy from an external JAR file using [pomegranate](), which must implement a Clojure protocol (Java interface) defined in this project.
+This protocol is the entry point to the strategy, which is fed with data as this trading client passes it on, along with the current portfolio state.

+### Example of a trading strategy

-An arbitration strategy is implemented to illustrate the automatic trading.
+A simple arbitrage strategy is implemented in the subproject folder `arbitrage` to illustrate the automatic trading.
 Upon each tick and current state, the strategy selects the best assets to cycle from USD, BTC and ETH.

+You need to build this project (see instructions within) and place the resulting JAR file in **TBD**, so that the project can load up the classes within the JAR.

+## Usage

-## Grab some data
+### Grab some data

 The simulator understands the Poloniex API format and assumes a 5 min inter-tick period, e.g.,